learn-co-curriculum/phase-1-adding-behavior-with-methods/README.md

 - `Cat`, `Dog`, and `Bird` classes accept parameters: `name`,`sex`
 - If `sex` of `Bird` is "male", variable `canTalk` equals true
-- Write function `speak`: `Cat` says "[name] says meow!", `Dog` says "[name] says woof!" and `Bird`, if male, says "It's me! `name`, the parrot!", if not, it says "Squawk".
+- Write function `speak`: `Cat` says "[name] says meow!", `Dog` says "[name] says woof!" and `Bird`, if male, says "It's me! `name`, the parrot!", if not, it says "Squawk!".

 ```js
 class Cat {